 The AWRI website is a major platform for communicating with grape and wine producers, students, potential employees and the general public.
-Approximately 150,988 visitors (23.1% increase from 2017/2018) accessed the AWRI website during the year with more than 485,715 page-views.
-Of the total page-views, 21.8% were viewed using a mobile device or tablet.
-Updates to content included new fact sheets, summaries of the projects being conducted under the AWRI’s 2017-2025 RDE plan, information about biosecurity risks, content marking the 25th anniversary of the Advanced Wine Assessment Course and a large number of previously published columns and articles.
+Approximately 150,988 visitors (23.1% increase from 2017/2018) accessed the AWRI website during the year, with more than 540,076 page-views.
+Of the total page-views, 32% were viewed using a mobile device or tablet.
+Updates to content included new fact sheets, summaries of the projects being conducted under the AWRI’s 2017-2025 RDE plan, information about the AWRI wine microorganism culture collection, and a large number of previously published columns and articles.
 The website was also used to communicate with levy payers about the AWRI Board election and to promote events including seminars, workshops, tastings and webinars.

 eBulletins and eNews

-Twenty-one eBulletins were delivered to approximately 3,200 subscribers during the year.
+Twenty-one eBulletins were delivered to approximately 3,350 subscribers during the year (Table 1).

-The AWRI’s electronic newsletter, eNews, was distributed bi-monthly to an audience of approximately 3,550 subscribers.
+The AWRI’s electronic newsletter, eNews, was distributed bi-monthly to an audience of more than 3,600 subscribers.
 This publication provides information about upcoming events, new information resources, research updates and a general snapshot of the AWRI’s activities.

-The AWRI’s Twitter following grew by 200 during 2017/2018 to 3,515.
-In the same period, the AWRI’s Facebook presence also grew by more than 250 likes to reach 1,006.
+The AWRI’s Twitter following grew by over 120 during 2018/2019 to reach 3,515.
+The AWRI’s Facebook presence also grew by almost 250 likes during the year to reach 1,250.
 The AWRI’s YouTube channel includes AWRI webinar recordings and other AWRI video content.
-Subscribers grew by more than 200 during 2018/2019 and the channel attracted more than 20,000 views and 347 subscribers.
+Subscribers grew by more than 200 during 2018/2019 and the channel attracted more than 9,500 views.